Richmond High School (Richmond, California): Crime

 In 2009 a student was raped on the school property over a period of hours by multiple individuals.
+Six men were imprisoned for the attack.
 The incident received national publicity.

-In 2019 a P.E. teacher who worked at the school was arrested for an inappropriate relationship with an underage student.
+In 2019 a P.E. teacher who worked at the school was arrested for an inappropriate relationship with an underage student, to which he pled guilty.

 Student demographics

 According to Richmond High School's annually published School Accountability Report Card (SARC), the school has a predominantly Hispanic or Latino student base, accounting for 76.43% of its total enrollment.
 The SARC report also cites that 75% of the student base is "socioeconomically disadvantaged", with 54% designated as "English learners".

 Academics

-By multiple measures, Richmond High School's academic performance is extremely poor.
-African-American and Latino students performed worse than the overall student body, with 0% of African-American students and 2% of Latino students achieving proficiency in mathematics.

 Compared with other schools in the district with similar demographics, Richmond High School students are higher achievers.
 This is in part the result of the implementation of a system of Smaller Learning Communities, also called academies.
 Presently there are five separate academies: Multimedia, Law, Health, Engineering, and Creative & Performing Arts.
 Three of these academies are certified by the California Partnership Academies arm of the California Department of Education.
 Students choose an academy based on their interests and are provided with integrated curriculum project-based learning opportunities, career technical elective classes, teachers with a common preparation period, internships, and mentors.
 Academies handle all but the most serious discipline problems.

 According to the California School Dashboard report for 2019, Richmond high students scored 38.4 points below average for English Language Arts and 115.2 points below average in Mathematics.
 They reported an 84.1% graduation rate for 2019.

 Richmond High School competes in the FIRST Robotics Competition as Team 841, the "Biomechs".